 Taking assortment planning, line reviews and style-outs into the digital workplace enables teams to better collaborate across geographies and functions.
 Travel downtime is now used to participate in virtual style-out meetings and to remotely approve open-to-buy requests.

 Buyers and merchandisers are also incorporating social media insights into their processes.
 They are crowd sourcing product feedback both internally among colleagues and externally among consumers as well as reviewing blogs and product reviews to understand their customers’ requirements.
 Retailers are using these near real-time insights to inform past-season performance reviews and future-season planning.
 This allows the consumer to drive how products are grouped and reviewed by buyers.
 It also helps retailers talk to consumers in their own language, and buyers and merchandisers should be speaking that same language when planning assortments, reviewing product performance and gleaning insights from past seasons.

 “The language that we actually use when marketing our products comes from language that we hear in our reviews and social media,” Diane Ellis, CEO of The Limited, said in a 2015 NRF Big Show omnichannel panel moderated by Kurt Salmon partner and retired Macy’s CAO Tom Cole.
 “Many times, we tried to come up with great descriptors for a product—why the fit is great or why a particular style—and it didn’t necessarily resonate with the client.
 But being able to leverage her testimonials—using the actual customer language about the fit, style, fashion—really was important to her.
 We can then bring that into our language.”

 BENEFITS AND WHERE TO START

-The roadmap to execute this move to high definition varies depending on each organization’s starting point and priorities.
-Each of the visual, guided, interactive and connected advancements yields incremental business improvements that, when woven together, create a truly revolutionary model fit for today’s digital world.
+The roadmap required to deliver high-definition merchandising varies depending on each organisation’s starting point and priorities.
+Each of the visual, guided, interactive and connected advancements yields incremental business improvements that, when woven together, create a truly revolutionary model which represents the perfect fit for today’s digital world.